heimdal/heimdal/lib/asn1/README-X681.md

     }
 ```

 or any number of variations.

-(Note: the `ANY` variations are no longer
-conformant to X.680 (the base ASN.1 specification).)
+    Note: the `ANY` variations are no longer conformant to X.680 (the base
+    ASN.1 specification).

 The pattern is `{ id, hole }` where the `hole` is ultimately an opaque sequence
 of bytes whose content's schema is identified by the `id` in the same data
 structure.
+The pattern does not require just two fields, and it does not
+require any particular type for the hole, nor for the type ID.
+Sometimes the

-Sometimes the "hole" is an `OCTET STRING`, sometimes it's a `BIT STRING`,
+"hole" is an `OCTET STRING`, sometimes it's a `BIT STRING`, sometimes it's an
-sometimes it's an `ANY` or `ANY DEFINED BY`.
+`ANY` or `ANY DEFINED BY`.

 An example from PKIX: